LettucePie/crystecks/README.md

  - Yellow
  - Heroic Orderly Fiend
  - CAT 1:
-   - Whenever a Fiend with Toughness less or greater than Queen Sarah's Toughness is manifested, set it's toughness to be equal to Queen Sarahs.
+   - Whenever a Fiend is Manifested, if it's Toughness is less or greater than Queen Sarah's Toughness, set it's toughness to be equal to Queen Sarahs.
  - CAT 2:
    - If Queen Sarah is in play, give her a +1 Counter